Photo by Dagmar Ehling

-After this very conventional beginning, I was unexpectedly launched into a multifaceted adventure into holistic healing in 1987.
+After this very conventional beginning, I was unexpectedly launched into a multifaceted adventure toward holistic healing in 1987.
 It was prompted by a perfect storm of events including my father being diagnosed with metastatic renal cancer, discovering my first metaphysical bookstore, and joining the national MRI safety committee to address concerns about claustrophobic patients and the health effects of electromagnetic fields.
-The safety issues led me to become interested in hypnosis and acupuncture, taking my first hypnosis training in 1990 while beginning to explore alternative cancer therapies for my dad including acupuncture.
+The safety issues led me to become interested in hypnosis and acupuncture, taking my first hypnosis training in 1990 while beginning to explore alternative cancer therapies for my dad.

 The next stop on the journey was private practice in Virginia Beach where I was introduced to the Edgar Cayce material and medical intuition.
 Experiences with a number of talented intuitives caused a significant paradigm shift in my worldview, and in 1993 I moved to Durham, home of my alma mater, Duke University, and the Rhine Research Center, formerly the Duke Parapsychology Laboratory.
 I took a job as section head of musculoskeletal radiology at Duke and also pursued parapsychology research in intuitive diagnosis, eventually becoming a founding member of the American Board of Scientific Medical Intuition and Rhine board president for a year.

 A fortunate twist in the story occurred in 2002 when I was introduced to EFT (Emotional Freedom Techniques), the perfect combination of my hypnosis and acupuncture training.
-Through a series of magical synchronicities in 2004 I was guided to leave Duke to set up Healing Imager, PC, to offer consulting services in MRI musculoskeletal radiology for NationalRad and in EFT and hypnosis for Oriental Health Solutions, LLC.
+My very first tapping experience was with a Duke student whose hives after a car accident cleared in one EFT session.
+Through a series of magical synchronicities in 2004 I was guided to leave Duke and set up Healing Imager, LLC, to offer teleradiology and coaching services.
+In 2006 I developed a right frozen shoulder which healed in a couple months rather than a couple years with EFT.
 I became a Certified Energy Health Practitioner through the Association for Comprehensive Energy Psychology in 2010 and was certified in hypnosis by the American Society of Clinical Hypnosis in 2011.